mysrcs/wruby/posts/alpine.md

 Alpine Linux can be more than just a "server distro".
 My daily driver proves it!

-## Refs

-1. This is now included in my official installer script, but I originally had to install this manually.
+[^1]: This is now included in my official installer script, but I originally had to install this manually.